icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

     As you hopefully noticed, our model of using a DFG and counting compute operations did not estimate `Filter_horizontal` very accurately in (Part 3c).
 We will now construct a better model by examining the assembly code of `Filter_Horizontal`.
 In the rest of this class, you will be working with an Ultra96 development board which has an ARM processor.
 Therefore instead of asking you to analyze x86 assembly compiled on your own PC, we are providing you with an assembly program that was compiled on the Ultra96 (`Filter_O2.s`).
-The code pertaining to `Filter_horizontal` are on lines 14-50.
+The code pertaining to `Filter_horizontal` is on lines 14-50.
 To get you started analyzing, we have annotated the instructions between labels `.L2` and `.L3`.
 These are setup instructions, and are outside of any loops.
     ```{hint}
     Here are some links which can help you get up to speed with ARM Assembly.
     - [Calling Convention](https://en.wikipedia.org/wiki/Calling_convention#ARM_(A64))